YehudaRosenberg/gql-app/README.md

         ALGORITHM=HS256 # Or another supported algorithm if preferred TOKEN_EXPIRATION_TIME_MINUTES=30 # Or your desired token lifetime

-        # --- Other potential config ---
+        # --- Application Environment (for middleware settings) ---
-        # Add any other environment-specific settings if needed
+        # Set to "development" for potentially more lenient depth limits for introspection
+        # Set to "production" (or leave unset) for stricter production limits
+        # APP_ENV=development
         ```
     * **Important:** Ensure the database specified in `DB_URL` exists and is accessible with the provided credentials.
 For PostgreSQL, you may need to create the database first.
 The application will create the necessary tables on startup if they don't exist.